Our History

 In the mid-1980s, community foundations were becoming more numerous in Michigan, fueled by a matching fundraising program launched by the Kellogg Foundation.
 The long-range planning committee of the Capital Area United Way felt the time was right to establish a community foundation in the capital region.
 If the United Way was the community’s charitable checking account, it seemed natural to establish a charitable savings account.

-In October 1987, the Capital Region Community Foundation was formally incorporated.
-The original board was made up of Capital Area United Way committee members and community leaders.
+In October 1987, the Capital Region Community Foundation was established by the Capital Area United Way and formally incorporated.
+Our original Board of Trustees was comprised of Capital Area United Way committee members and many community leaders.

 In 1990, the Community Foundation hired the foundation's first paid staff member and had six endowment funds.
 By the end of 1991, the total had grown to 14, with more than $500,000 in assets.